algolia/magento/_src/m2-indexing.md

 ## Suggestions indexing

-Each query processed by the Magento backend is stored in the in the Magento database.
+Each query processed by the Magento backend is stored in the Magento database.
 The query, number of results, and number of searches of that query are all recorded automatically in the `catalogsearch_query` by Magento without any involvement from the extension.

 <div class="alert alert-warning">
     <i class="fa fa-exclamation-triangle"></i>